allebb/sentora-bouncer-module/README.md

 This tool is released under the [GPL v2 license](LICENSE).

+## Requirements

+This module will work on Sentora version 1.0.1+ and upwards.

 ## Installation

 You can install Bouncer by logging into your server and running the following commands: